-While we believe that the pending lawsuits are unlikely to block construction or operation of the pipeline and that construction on the land adjacent to Lake Oahe will be completed in a timely manner, we cannot assure this outcome.
-Any significant delay imposed by the court will delay the receipt of revenue from this project.
+While we believe that the pending lawsuits are unlikely to halt or suspend the operation of the pipeline, we cannot assure this outcome.
 We cannot determine when or how these lawsuits will be resolved or the impact they may have on the Dakota Access project.